Skip to content

 Is Aperol Spritz high in sugar?

-Aperol contains added sugar, with roughly 17 grams of sugar in a 2 oz pour.
-That's moderate compared to sweeter cocktails, but more than a glass of dry wine.
-Choosing a drier Prosecco and keeping the Aperol pour to 2 oz keeps the sugar in a reasonable range.
+Aperol contains roughly 17 grams of sugar in a 2 oz pour.
+That's moderate compared to sweeter cocktails but more than a glass of dry wine.
+A drier Prosecco and a 2 oz Aperol pour keep the sugar reasonable.

 How does Aperol Spritz compare to wine in calories?

-A 5 oz glass of dry white wine contains approximately 120 to 125 calories.
-A standard Aperol Spritz at 140 calories is slightly higher, but you're getting roughly twice the volume.
-Per ounce, wine and a properly made Aperol Spritz are close.
+A 5 oz glass of dry white wine contains about 120 to 125 calories.
+A standard Aperol Spritz at 140 calories is slightly higher but roughly twice the volume.
+Per ounce, the two are close.

 Which spritz has the fewest calories?

-Of the popular spritz variations, a botanical tonic syrup spritz is the lightest option, coming in at 80 to 120 calories depending on the recipe.
-Among traditional aperitif spritz drinks, Aperol Spritz (made with the 3-2-1 ratio) is lighter than Hugo, Campari, or Limoncello versions.
+A botanical tonic syrup spritz is the lightest at 80 to 120 calories.
+Among traditional aperitif spritzes, an Aperol Spritz made with the 3-2-1 ratio is lighter than Hugo, Campari, or Limoncello versions.

 Can you make an Aperol Spritz lower in calories?

 Yes.
 Use 2 oz of Aperol instead of 3, choose a Brut Prosecco, add more soda water, and serve over plenty of ice.
-These adjustments can bring a standard Aperol Spritz closer to 120 to 130 calories.
+These adjustments bring it closer to 120 to 130 calories.

-How many calories does an Aperol Spritz have compared to a Campari Spritz?
+How many calories in an Aperol Spritz vs a Campari Spritz?

-An Aperol Spritz has roughly 140 calories using the standard recipe.
-A Campari Spritz runs 180 to 230 calories due to Campari's higher sugar content and stronger flavor profile.
-If you're choosing between the two for calorie reasons, Aperol is the lighter option.
+An Aperol Spritz has roughly 140 calories; a Campari Spritz runs 180 to 230 due to Campari's higher sugar content.
+Aperol is the lighter option.

 Leave a comment